- Death & Loss of Life

 - Be willing to accept help from other people when you can't handle everything

 - Be willing to sacrifice your career for your family

 - Learn to live and let go.
 Not easy but as time goes by, it gets easier.

-What lessons I learnt from my mother's sudden death
+Lessons learnt from my mother's sudden death

 I now understand what my mother was going thru when she killed herself.
 I think she was very depressed at the time but I did not know the meaning of depression in those days.
 I wish that I know a lot more about mental illness or depression then maybe I could have saved her but there are things we only learn after something happens.
 I only understood the meaning of depression when I experienced it myself but because of what happened to my mother, I was determined to live and find ways to get out of depression.
 Also if I hear anyone saying they are depressed, they should be listened to.
 If we can't help them, maybe we can find others who can help them.
 A lot of people suffer with depression due to different reasons but they are not getting enough help they need.
 I think mental illness is a disease that should not be ignored because people who can not cope with it often end up killing themselves.

 What would you do if someone dies suddenly in your family?